neondatabase/website/content/docs/reference/oauth-integration.md

 ---

-You can integrate Neon into your application by leveraging our OAuth integration.
-The integration allows you to access your users' Neon accounts and act on their behalf.
+You can integrate your application with Neon by leveraging our secure OAuth integration.
+The integration enables your application to interact with users' Neon accounts, carrying out permitted actions on their behalf.
+Our integration does not require direct access to users' personal login credentials and is conducted with their  approval, ensuring data privacy and security.

 To set up the integration and create a Neon OAuth application, you can apply on our [Partners page](https://neon.tech/partner).
 You will need to provide us with the following information: